-- Finally and this is the more expensive option if your windows and doors are old and can’t be sealed consider fitting double glazed windows.
+- Finally and this is the more expensive option.
+If your windows and doors are old and can’t be sealed, consider fitting double glazed windows.
 However, the best for sound is the PVC window frames.

 Down Light Hazards With Roof Insulation

-This is simple, never cover a downlight with insulation.
+This is simple, never cover a downlight with roof insulation.
 Always cut a breathing hole around the downlight.
 Please note this is not because the insulation might burn.
 Isotherm will not burn as it will not sustain a flame.
 The problem is not insulation instead of the downlights and how they are fitted.

-Remember the older 40 and watts downlight will reach temperatures of 270 to 350 degrees.
+Remember, the older 40 and watts downlight will reach temperatures of 270 to 350 degrees.
 This is hot enough to cook a meal on.
-When downlights are installed the electrician would mark them out and drill the holes into the ceiling.
+When downlights are installed, the electrician would mark them out and drill the holes into the ceiling.
 At completion, a few of these downlight holes are either through a baton or under the main beam.
 Unfortunately, these can’t be moved as any visitor in the home would notice the spacing immediately.